vcmi/vcmi/docs/players/Installation_iOS.md

 ### Step 2.a: Installing data files with GOG offline installer

-If you bought HoMM3 on [GOG](https://www.gog.com/de/game/heroes_of_might_and_magic_3_complete_edition), you can download the files directly from the browser and install them in the launcher.
+If you bought HoMM3 on [GOG](https://www.gog.com/de/game/heroes_of_might_and_magic_3_complete_edition), you can download the files directly from the browser in the device.
+Launch VCMI app on the device and the launcher will prompt two files to complete the installation.
 Select the .bin file first, then the .exe file.
 This may take a few seconds.
 Please be patient.
+You do not need any of the steps below if you’re using this method.

 ### Step 2.b: Installing data files with Finder or Windows explorer